jeffThompson/Design2/Assignments/02_WoodTypeExperiments.md

 * You should incorporate your scanned letters, plus an additional typeface with a text describing the qualities of your typeface
 * Think about repetition, scale, heirarchy – all the basic design elements
+* Print your poster at 11x17" before class on the Lab laser printer, or off-campus
+* Please also bring your ink experiments, print block, and printed letterforms so we can hang a small exhibition

 See the **Project Requirements** section above for technical details on size, etc.